iamtohin/Data-Analytst-Internship-at-Data-Glacier/Week 3/Read.md

 3. Customer_ID.csv: Demographic details of customers.

-3.Transaction_ID.csv: Mapping of transactions to customers and payment modes.
+3. Transaction_ID.csv: Mapping of transactions to customers and payment modes.

-4.City.csv: List of US cities with population and number of cab users.
+4. City.csv: List of US cities with population and number of cab users.

 ## Methodology
 Load Data: Load datasets into pandas DataFrames.

 Inspect Data: Examine structure and content.

 Data Cleaning: Handle missing values and correct data types.

 Data Integration: Merge datasets into a comprehensive dataset.

 Exploratory Analysis: Perform descriptive statistics and visualizations.

 Feature Engineering: Create new features if necessary.

 Analysis for Recommendations: Identify key metrics and trends.

 Prepare Presentation: Create visualizations and summaries to communicate findings.

 ## Key Exploratory Data Analysis
 Total Transactions by Month

 Distribution of Travel Distances

 Price vs Distance

 Transaction Counts by Year

 Cost and Price Analysis

 User and Transaction Distribution by City

 Gender Distribution

 Profit Margin Analysis

 Monthly Margin vs. Transaction Count

 Correlation Analysis

 ## Key Findings
 After evaluating Yellow Cab and Pink Cab, Yellow Cab is recommended as the superior investment choice based on the following factors:

 Customer Reach: Yellow Cab has a broader customer base and higher transaction volumes across cities.

 Profit Analysis: Higher profit margins and better revenue optimization.

 Demand Trends: Steady demand, growing popularity, and flexible payment options.

 Seasonal Trends: Consistent trip distances and service reliability.

 Recommendations
 Based on the evaluation, investing in Yellow Cab is recommended due to its superior performance, stable and profitable investment opportunity, consistent demand, broad customer base, and effective pricing strategies.